timm/gold/src/csv.md

 # CSV Reader

+Standard GAWK can read simple comma seperated files.
+But what about CSV files with

+- comments, that should be stripped away?
+- blank lines, that should be skipped?
+- spurious white space, that should be deleted?
+- records that break over multiple lines?

+For example, int he following, the first record is `name,age,shoesize`, there are comments and new lines and white space to ignore, and the last record is split over multiple lines.

+        name,     # clients name
+        age,      # posint, 0..120
+        shoesize
+        #-------------------------

+        tim,   21,  12
+        susan, 22,  2132
+        sarah,
+               14,  101

+As shown by this code, explaining how all that is handled actually takes more space than the code itself.

 1. Defaults to standard input
 2. Complains on missing input
 3. At end of file, close this stream